-CWIC and Community Partner Work Incentives Counseling Initial Training
+CWIC and Community Partner Initial Training and Certification

-The competency assessment and certification process is directly linked to the CWIC initial training program.
-CWICs receive training on each of the core competencies during the 5-day initial training program, and then participate in the assessment activities to certify their competence in each of these main competency areas immediately following the training.
+The competency assessment and certification process is directly linked to the CWIC and Community Partner initial training program.
+CWICs and community partners receive training on each of the core competencies during the initial training program and participate in the assessment activities to certify their competence in each of these main competency areas.

 The assessment and certification process consists of two parts:

-- Part One: Part One of the certification process takes place in the six-week period immediately following the training class and involves completing a series of online competency-based assessments.
-For all participants, successful completion of the assessments during this six-week period results in Provisional Certification, and the authorization to continue on to Part Two of the certification process.
-For WIPA CWICs, successful completion of the Part One assessments also provides authorization to begin providing services to Social Security beneficiaries.
-The Part One assessment process takes, on average, 25-45 hours of time over the six-week period.
+- Part I: Part I of the certification process takes place over the nine-week period immediately following the 10th webinar day and involves completing a series of eleven online competency-based assessments.
+Successful completion of the assessments results in provisional certification and authorization to continue on to Part II of the certification process.
+The Part I assessment process takes, on average, 25-45 hours over the nine-week period.

-- Part Two: Part Two of the certification process takes the assessment process to the next level by evaluating participants' ability to apply the concepts in developing BS&A reports for actual Social Security beneficiaries they are serving.
-Part Two of the process requires submission and successful review of three Benefits Summary & Analysis (BS&A) reports during the 12-month period immediately following successful completion of Part One.
+- Part II: Part II of the certification process takes the assessment process to the next level by evaluating participants' ability to apply the concepts in developing BS&A reports for actual Social Security beneficiaries they are serving.
+Part II of the process requires submission and successful review of three BS&A reports during the 10-month period immediately following successful completion of Part I.

 For more detailed information on the assessment and certification process, please see the following:

-CWICs who successfully complete the two-part assessment and certification process will have a CWIC Certification.
+CWICs who successfully complete the two-part assessment and certification process will have CWIC Certification.

-Community Partner staff who successfully complete the two-part assessment and certification process will have a Community Partner Work Incentives Counseling Certification.
+Community Partner staff who successfully complete the two-part assessment and certification process will have Community Partner Work Incentives Counseling (CPWIC) Certification.